yaiza612/syncells_game_trust/README.md

 ## Pricipal Output of the Simulation

-In this simulation, the user can see the result of the interactions given the desired parameters.
+In this simulation, the user can see the result of the interactions given the default parameters.

 https://user-images.githubusercontent.com/62614099/150420686-5a7adc39-df4e-483d-8661-e2b93adb03cd.mp4